 Your everyday habits -- good and bad -- affect bone health.
 How do your habits stack up?

 Vitamin D and calcium.
 Not getting enough vitamin D or calcium can weaken your bones.
 The National Osteoporosis Foundation recommends adults under age 50 get 400-800 IU of vitamin D and 1,000 mg of calcium daily.
 Those 50 and older should get 800-1,000 IU of vitamin D and 1,200 mg of calcium daily.

 Fruits and vegetables.
 Eating plenty of fruits and vegetables provides you with magnesium, potassium, and vitamin K -- all good things for bone health.

 Protein.
 Very high amounts of non-dairy animal protein can weaken the bones.
 Sufficient protein is important for bone health.
-Ask your doctor about the right amount for you and your weight and activity level.
+Ask your doctor how much protein you should consume each day.